-Our favourite day out as a family is to head somewhere beautiful for the day, somewhere with trees or water that makes you feel good.
-One of our favourite days out in the Midlands is to go to the apple weekend at Hanbury Hall.
-It is such a fun day out as there are lots of lovely activities for the family, you can feast on apple treats in the cafe and play in the woodlands before coming home laden down with apples and pears and pumpkins.
+Our favourite type of day out as a family is to head somewhere beautiful.
+Somewhere with brilliant outdoor space, trees or water.
+A place that makes you feel good.
+Hanbury Hall is one of our favourite days out in the Midlands.
+The annual apple weekend is such a fun day out as there are lots of lovely activities for the family.
+You can feast on apple treats in the cafe and play in the woodlands before coming home laden down with apples and pears and pumpkins!

 This year the rest of the family went to a football match so I just took one child.
 This is a delight in itself as it is lovely to spend some one on one time.
 It means they get to do whatever they want and have undivided attention.